Tomas-Kaiser/node-course/README.md

 Let's see if you are already installed Node with running `node --version` in your terminal.

 If not go to https://nodejs.org/en/ and download the NodeJs to your computer based on you OS.

+<b>How to execute js file</b>

+To execute node js code we need to run `node app.js` where we pass app.js as an argument.
+NodeJS is an environment built on C++ using V8 engine to run the app.